 Thursday night: Spiced One-Pot Paleo Turkey Chili

-When we think “chili” we usually think beans.
+When we think “chili” we usually think of beans.
 But since the Paleo diet doesn’t include beans, you won’t find any in this chili!
 Instead, you’ll find a heaping amount of vegetables and ground turkey.
 Most of the time spent cooking this meal is completely hands-off, which is nice on a Thursday night after a busy week.
 This recipe would work well in a crockpot with adjusted cooking times!

 Freeze it for later!